Paid survey sites provide a reliable way to earn extra cash, but they do have a rather mixed reputation.

 If you’re in need of some extra money, I’d urge you not to turn your nose up at taking surveys.
-They’re never going to make you rich, but the little bits of income all add up (as discussed here)
+They’re never going to make you rich, but the little bits of income all add up.
+Every year, I cash out several hundred Dollars – and that’s just from using a few select survey sites for a short time here and there.

 Really, it’s all about learning how to “play the system,” use the right survey sites, and know which surveys are worth your time and which are best ignored.